zatlas1/PCRE2forZOS/README.md

 into EBCDIC.
 This is meant basically as a backup for the EBCDIC installation package on the CBTTAPE.

+This GitHub site does not contain any of the original dource code or any other component of the original.
+Those materials are available as was mentioned above in https://github.com/luvit/pcre2.
+If you examine the original, you will find in few places, some refernce to 'NATIVE_ZOS'.  _Those references were added to the original code on my request to help accomodate this port.
+The most invasive intervention in the original code is pcre2grep to accomodate z/OS file types that do not exist in other environments.

 As I learn more about GIT, I will see if I can provide the whole thing here.

 Contributing and help resources:
 --------------------------------
-PCRE2 is managed by Phil Hazel (University of Cambridge) and Zoltán Hherczeg (University of Szeged _hungary).
+PCRE2 is managed by Phil Hazel (University of Cambridge) and Zoltán Hherczeg (University of Szeged, Hungary).
 Any contribution to the original as well as requests for help and bug reports should be coordinated with them via pcre-dev@exim.org.
 If you wish to contribute to the z/OS port or have a PCRE2 for z/OS specific